-This article was written in 2013, for the updated version go to the Cereal Authors’ blog where I posted a part 2.
+This article was written in 2013, for the updated version go to the How to Market Your YA Book where I posted a part 2.

 If you’re a children’s author or a YA novelist, you know how hard it is to market to a young crowd.
 The most popular advice is: to find forums and talk to your audience there, which is absurd.
 I mean could you imagine hanging out in a chat room with a bunch of kids without looking creepy?
 Yeah, me neither.
 We can’t promote our work directly because we’d end up on Dateline’s “To Catch a Predator.” or can we?